pisanorg/yusuf/capstone-ideas.md

 ## Something Different

 If you have an idea that does not fit into the above categories, you are still welcome to pitch it.
-Follow the advice from <https://csedresearch.org/conducting-research/> and include the following four headings in your proposal.
+Follow the advice from <https://csedresearch.org/conducting-research/> and include the following three headings in your proposal.

 Research question - what will be the new knowledge